Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 2. In your Porkbun account go to API → enable API access for the domain.

 Create an OAuth app with at least one provider.
-Use https://dex.<your-domain>/callback as the authorization callback URL.
+Use https://id.<your-domain>/realms/gtfs/broker/github/endpoint as the authorization callback URL.
+(Dex is gone; a https://dex.<your-domain>/callback entry left over from before the cutover can be deleted.)

 • GitHub: Settings → Developer settings → OAuth Apps → New OAuth App